kunalburgul/AMLP/README.md

 # AMLP

-Book - Approching almost any machine learning problem
+Book - Approching almost any machine learning problem - by Abhishek Thakur

 Codes and personal Notes